7 Tips to Remember This Calving Season

 Keeping track of cow behavior and other maternal qualities is important to have an accurate understanding of your herd.
 Tracking calf loss and aggressive mothers will spotlight a repeat problem cow if it begins to happen multiple years and enables important culling decisions to be made.
 You can’t improve what you don’t track!
 Learn more in this webinar recording:

-For more information visit BCRC’s Calving and Calf Management topic page.
+For more information and calving tips visit BCRC’s Calving and Calf Management topic page.

 Click here to subscribe to the BCRC Blog and receive email notifications when new content is posted.